pyhernvann/EcoDiet/README.md

 ## EcoDiet installation

-As the EcoDiet package is only stored on GitHub for now, you need to use the `install_github` function from the `devtools` package to load it.
+To dowload the EcoDiet package from GitHub, you need to use the `install_github` function from the `devtools` package to load it.
 First, install the `devtools` package:

 ```{r, eval = FALSE}
 install.packages("devtools")